E-scooter vs cyclist: Auckland man breaks hand, knocked unconscious, after collision

 The accident occurred two days after Cannon had completed the 160km Lake Taupō Cycle Challenge.

-Due to his injuries Cannon, a keen cyclist, would miss out on key events this season and would be unable to train for two to three months, putting at jeopardy aspirations to compete in a cycle race across the United States in June.
+Due to his injuries Cannon, a keen cyclist, will miss out on key events this season and will be unable to train for two to three months, putting at jeopardy aspirations to compete in a cycle race across the United States in June.

-His carbon fibre bike received severe damage in the crash and was estimated to cost at least $1000 to repair.
+His carbon fibre bike received severe damage in the crash and is estimated to cost at least $1000 to repair.

 Cannon said while his memory was hazy, he was certain he was in the correct lane.
 He could not be sure the e-scooter rider was in the wrong lane, but said it seemed likely.